Semantic Annotations for Linked Avro Data (SALAD) §

 If a document consists of a root object, this object may contain the

-: Must be an array of strings.
+$base: Must be a string.
+Set the base URI for the document used to resolve relative references.$namespaces: Must be an object with strings as values.
+The keys of the object are namespace prefixes used in the document; the values of the object are the prefix expansions.$schemas: Must be an array of strings.
 This field may list URI references to documents in RDF-XML format which will be queried for RDF schema data.
 The subjects and predicates described by the RDF schema may provide additional semantic context for the document, and may be used for validation of prefixed extension fields found in the document.

 2.4 Document graph §